Alcohol

 Spirits: 43 mL (1.5 oz) of 40% alcohol

-• Plan ahead.
-Make arrangements to have a designated driver.
-If you didn’t plan ahead, call for a lift or stay overnight.
+• Have a designated driver, call for a lift or stay overnight.

 Additional resources